 One-Pan Spaghetti with Cherry Tomatoes, Olives, and Lemon

-This one-pot pasta is a revelation: combine raw pasta + water + whatever ingredients you like, and cook for 12 minutes.
+This one-pot pasta is a revelation: Combine raw pasta with water and whatever ingredients you like and cook for 12 minutes.
 The result?
 The easiest, most flavorful spaghetti dish we’ve had in a long time.
-Be sure to use the right pot (this recipe uses our 3.5 quart braiser), as proper ratio between water, pasta, ingredients, and surface area is essential for success.
-We love the umami hit anchovies provide, but feel free to skip them to make this vegetarian-friendly.
+Be sure to use the right pot (this recipe uses our 3.5-quart braiser), as the proper ratio between water, pasta, ingredients, and surface area is essential for success.
+We love the umami hit that anchovies provide, but feel free to skip them to make this vegetarian-friendly.

 ½ pound spaghetti

 1 pint cherry tomatoes, cut in half if large

 3 cloves garlic, grated or very finely minced

 1 teaspoon kosher salt